 have been offered in response to the increasing wolf predation of livestock and wildlife.
 The proposals hope to extend the wolf hunting season to an 11-month season that would run Aug.
 1 to June 30.
 In southern and central Idaho, there would be year-round wolf hunting on public and private land.
 Although this proposal sounds like good news, it still will fall short and mostly have an effect on southern Idaho units leaving the northern Idaho units overrun with an extremely intelligent adversary

 Again leaving the wolves unpressured during the critical birthing season of most our wildlife and livestock.
 On Jan.
 23, Idaho Department of Fish and Game estimated there are about 1,500 wolves in Idaho.
 The numbers were produced during a 2019 study. federal criteria for wolf recovery require only 150 individual animals across the state.

-plan,” Meyers said.
-“It’s going to be polar opposites,” Meyers said.
-“The people that are in favor of the wolves are going to feel strongly against it.
+“We decided once we got the scientific study done, that something needed to be done toward managing the wolves to the management plan.
+It’s going to be polar opposites.
+The people that are in favor of the wolves are going to feel strongly against it.
 I think sportsmen and ranchers are going to be pretty happy with it.
-There’s not really any middle ground.”
+There’s not really any middle ground.
 We will see if the proposal makes it through, I’m sure it will look much different when all is said and done.